First Battle of Middlewich: Background

 The preparations for Aston's march and arrival in Cheshire reveal the King's interest in keeping Cheshire Royalist.
 The authorities of the areas that Aston was to pass through on his way from Oxford to Cheshire were ordered to provide food and lodgings for his men.
 The Cheshire Commissioners of Array were also given explicit orders as to what they should do to help Aston.
 The King explained to them that, as the Parliamentarians had rejected the Bunbury Agreement and were sending a force to Cheshire, he was sending Aston and his regiment of horse to protect the county.
 The commissioners were to assemble the trained bands and summon Quarter Sessions to decide on a method of raising money to pay the soldiers.
 They were also to help Aston raise a regiment of dragoons and seize arms from "malignants" to arm them.
 In addition the parishes were to supply them horses.

 Parliament also realised how important Cheshire was and sent Brereton to raise support for its cause.
 Geographically Cheshire lies between the Pennines and the Welsh hills and so whoever controlled Cheshire controlled the north – south corridor.
-For Parliament the control of Cheshire would mean separating the King's northern supporters from the King and his army at Oxford.
+For the Parliament, the control of Cheshire would mean separating the King's northern supporters from the King and his army at Oxford.
 It could also stop the King from bringing in reinforcements from his Irish army through the port of Chester.

 When Aston arrived in Shropshire he found that there were only 60 dragoons instead of the 600 promised.
 The authorities promised him another 200 and so he decided to wait for two days before moving on to Cheshire.
 During this time he was ordered to Stafford to help the sheriff there (perhaps against the Moorlanders who had risen for Parliament).
 However Aston did not neglect his prime objective and ordered the Cheshire Commissioners of Array to defend Nantwich with 150 musketeers and to inform him of Brereton's progress.
 Neither order was carried out and Aston was not informed until it was too late to arrive at Nantwich before Brereton.